Knight Rider (2008 TV series)

 Knight Rider is an American action television series that follows the 1982 television series of the same title created by Glen A. Larson and the 2008 television movie.
 The series aired on NBC from September 24, 2008 to March 4, 2009.
 The series stars Justin Bruening as Michael Traceur, the estranged son of Michael Knight; at the end of the pilot episode, Traceur renames himself Michael Knight II.
 The series also stars Deanna Russo as Sarah Graiman, Traceur's former girlfriend and love interest.
-Sarah is the daughter of Charles Graiman.
-Graiman, played by Bruce Davison, is the creator of a new generation of KITT (Knight Industries Three Thousand), which is voiced by Val Kilmer and based on a Ford Mustang Shelby GT500KR.
-The series was in production for just one season.
+Sarah is the daughter of Charles Graiman, played by Bruce Davison, is the creator of a new generation of KITT (Knight Industries Three Thousand), which is voiced by Val Kilmer and based on a Ford Mustang Shelby GT500KR.
+The series was in production for one season.

 Plot

 Continuing from the pilot movie, Mike Traceur is partnered with KITT and works for Knight Industries Research and Development, a secret intelligence agency overseen by NSA Agent Alex Torres and FBI Agent Carrie Rivai.
-Other team members include Charles Graiman and his daughter Sarah, Tech specialists Billy Morgan and Zoe Chae.
+Other team members include Charles Graiman, his daughter Sarah Graiman, and Tech Specialists Billy Morgan and Zoe Chae.
 During the first episode, the mission is compromised by people who claim to be associates of Mike but of whom he has no recollection.
-Mike reveals that a significant chunk of his memory is missing due to an unexplained trauma, which co-incides with a period when he stopped talking to Sarah.
-To end the damage, Carrie orchestrates his "death", thus Mike Traceur dies.
+Mike reveals that a significant chunk of his memory is missing due to an unexplained trauma, which coincides with a period when he stopped talking to Sarah.
+To end the damage, Carrie stages his "death"; thus Mike Traceur dies.
 Traceur renames himself Michael Knight II and continues his work with KITT.